jajasuperman/bluetoothctl/README.md

 - DeviceSignalLevel: event fires when a discoverable bluetooth device's signal level detected.

 - Device: event fires when a new device found or a device sends its features

+- Connected: event fires when a new device connected value has change (connected "yes" or "no") and return the device

+- ConnectError: event fires when a connection error is detected (Failed to connect: org.bluez.Error.Failed)

 **Basic usage**